senthanal/LargeCluster/README.md

 # Large Cluster #

-This is a prototype demonstration of clustering large number of points using supercluster library.
+This is a prototype demonstration of clustering large number of points using supercluster library in the browser.
 See here, https://github.com/mapbox/supercluster.

 ## Getting Started ##